-Drug Code AAAAA BBBB CC
+Drug Code Structure ААААА BBBB CC

-Structure

-- -

-Number of digits 5 4 2
+Number of digits in each field 5 4 2

-in each field

-The AAAAA
+The Manufacturer AAAAA

-Manufacturer

-The Drug BBBB
+The Drug Product BBBB

-Product

 The Package Size CC

 Leading zeros must be used for proper placement of numbers or letters in the NDC number field of the pharmacy claim form or pharmacy software for electronic billing.
 Failure to record all 11 digits in the proper position will result in a claim denial.